A Place in the World (Upstairs, Downstairs): Plot

-It is February 1920, and James writes a letter to The Times about the unemployment of former soldiers.
-Sir Geoffrey then tells James that Conservative Central Office were impressed and, after a bit of persuading, James agrees to stand in a forthcoming by-election for Parliament.
-The seat is Rotherhithe East, a safe Labour seat in the London Docklands.
-After initially ignoring his father's help, Virginia persuades James to allow Richard to help him in the campaign.
-Richard and Virginia attend a talk James is giving the day before the election, but James is verbal attacked by some members of the audience and the hall then descends into chaos.
-In the election, the Labour candidate gets 18,928 votes, James gets 7,369 votes while the Socialist Labour candidate gets 1043 votes.
-While Conservative Central Office is pleased with James' performance, James is disappointed and says he will not stand for Parliament again.
-However, he is pleased when Hudson tells him he reduced the Labour majority by 639 votes.
+It is February 1920, and James writes a letter to The Times about the unemployment, poverty and homelessness of former soldiers, voicing his strong disagreement with how these soldiers are treated.
+Sir Geoffrey then tells James that Conservative Central Office were impressed and, after some persuading, James agrees to stand in a forthcoming by-election for Parliament.
+The seat is Rotherhithe East, a safe Labour seat in the working class London Docklands.
+After James initially ignores his father's help and alienates Conservative Central Office by striking a much more left-wing tone than the Conservatives would like by talking about his experiences in the World War I trenches and his respect for the working class soldiers that he worked alongside at the front, James is soon persuaded by Virginia to allow Richard to help him in his campaign.
+Richard and Virginia attend a campaign rally that James is holding the day before the by-election, but James is verbally criticized, heckled and attacked by some members of the audience who are Socialists and Marxists, and the hall then descends into chaos.
+In the election, the Labour Party candidate gets 18,928 votes, and James gets 7,369 votes as the Conservative Party candidate.
+While Conservative Central Office is pleased with James' performance and wants him to continue with his political career, James is disappointed and says he will not stand for Parliament again.
+However, James is pleased when Hudson tells him that he reduced the Labour majority in the Rotherhithe East constituency by 639 votes.

-Meanwhile, Edward and Daisy visit downstairs and they are visibly experiencing financial hardship and Daisy has had a miscarriage.
+Meanwhile, Edward and Daisy visit downstairs.
+They are visibly experiencing financial hardship and Daisy has had a miscarriage.
 They leave in embarrassment after Edward argues with Mr Hudson when their poverty becomes clear.
 Soon after, Frederick delivers a pair of shoes to Daisy from Mrs Bridges, and Edward is enraged when she accepts them.
 In the meantime, Hudson has suggested to Virginia that she employ the couple.
-Edward and Daisy both leap at the chance when Virginia offers them the job and the flat that goes above the garage.
-Edward becomes chauffeur and valet to James on a wage of £40 year, while Daisy replaces Rose as Head House Parlourmaid on a wage of £35 a year.
-Rose, who is in Southwold following the death of her aunt, is to become Lady Bellamy's lady's maid.
+Daisy leaps at the chance when Virginia offers them jobs and the flat above the garage; Edward accepts less enthusiastically.
+Edward becomes chauffeur and valet to James on a wage of £40 year, while Daisy replaces Rose as head parlourmaid on a wage of £35 a year.
+Rose, who is away from London following the death of her aunt, is to become Lady Bellamy's lady's maid.